blue-stream/blue-stream-docs/rabbitmq/video.md

 ## Call transcoding service

 ### Event
-Routing key of the event will be `video.upload.succeeded`
+Routing key of the event will be `videoService.video.upload.succeeded`

 ### Event body
 ```javascript